Thomas Percy, 7th Earl of Northumberland: Marriage and children

-After three years, the Earl was sold to the English Government for two thousand pounds.
-He was conducted to York and on 22 August 1572 was beheaded at a public execution on Pavement, refusing an offer to save his life by renouncing Catholicism.
-His headless body was buried at the now demolished St Crux Church, York.

 Succession

 His wife survived him, as did four daughters who were his co-heirs.
 The baronies of Percy and of Poynings and the earldom of Northumberland of the older creation were forfeited, but owing to a clause in the patent the newer earldom of Northumberland and the other honours conferred in 1557 were not.
 As his only son had predeceased him without male issue, the earldom passed to his younger brother Henry Percy, 8th Earl of Northumberland.

 Beatification

 He was beatified by Pope Leo XIII on 13 May 1895 and his feastday was appointed to be observed in the Diocese of Hexham and Newcastle annually on 14 November.